pakdaman/calibration/ENIR/README.md

 Quick Start
 ===========
+This is a Matlab+R implementation of ENIR code.
+This is a temporary code and it will be replaced with a single R package enir soon.

-How to use BBQ Matlab Code:
+How to use ENIR Matlab Code:

 + First Run test.m
 % A sample code showing how to build a BBQ model and use it